d108/MVVM-in-Swift/README.md

 MVVM in Swift
 =============
-My exercise in converting Objective-C to Swift in ReactiveCocoa.
+My exercise in converting Objective-C to Swift in ReactiveCocoa 2.1.8 with Xcode 6 Beta 5.
 It is based on [MVVM
     Tutorial with ReactiveCocoa: Part 1/2](http://www.raywenderlich.com/74106/mvvm-tutorial-with-reactivecocoa-part-1">).

 ## Blog Posts